neuroinformatics-unit/HowTo/docs/source/programming/port-fowarding.md

-# Port Forwarding for Jupyter and HPC Jobs
+# Accessing HTTP servers running on the HPC with port forwarding

 This guide explains how to securely and effectively forward ports from a compute node on the SWC HPC cluster to your local machine, enabling access to services like Jupyter Lab.
 This is particularly useful when `code tunnel` is unreliable or you prefer using a terminal-based workflow.